 These traditional German apple cake recipes are great cakes to make when you have extra apples in your pantry, and you find yourself craving a moist, flavorful dessert cake.

-Or, you can always substitute peaches or pears in the old fashioned recipes, and they'll turn out moist and delicious cakes as well.
+Out of apples?
+You can always substitute peaches or pears or plums, and they'll turn out moist and delicious cakes as well.

 German Cookery for the English Kitchen (1906)